Modern Water

 In December 2011, the company completed its acquisition of the water quality division of Strategic Diagnostics Inc. ("SDIX"), including its Microtox toxicity testing technology.

+In January 2024, it was announced that Microsaic Systems had acquired the company.

 Divisions

 Membrane Process Division

 Modern Water has developed a number of Forward Osmosis (FO) membrane processes including: desalination, evaporative cooling systems, enhanced oil recovery and hydro osmotic power (HOP).